Features

 📄️ Tool Customization

-Tool Customization lets you create modified versions of existing tools with fixed input values, rewritten descriptions, or both.
-These customized tools appear alongside the originals and can be used to enforce constraints when tools are called by AI agents.
+Tool Customization, or tool hardening, lets you create hardened variants of existing tools with fixed input values, rewritten descriptions, or both.
+These customized tools appear alongside the original tool and can be used to enforce constraints, improve security, and guide AI agents toward the correct tool behavior.

 📄️ Basic API Key Authorization